Spark Into Flame Chapter 1

 “How about your family?
 It’s supposed to be a good one.
 But what was it like living with them?”

 He’d unknowingly struck the wound.
 She fought back the burgeoning dark horizon of pain in her chest.
 “Like any other Nobility family, I suppose.
 My mom is so gentle--perhaps too much so--and my father--” It hit her like a wave, and she didn’t want to talk about it for fear of flooding the dam.
 He could not know her shame--the horror she felt--the horror that would break through and invade any touch he gave her--not feeling was better than feeling the shuddering pain and terror--the fear she’d felt now would be nothing compared to what she felt like as a child each time he--

 She’d have to be able to mention her father some time, but not now, not with these feelings crashing against her chest.
-“My younger brother is very smart, strong, full of life--everything a Vale should be.And we always had the gardens.
+“My oldest brother is very smart, strong --everything a Vale should be.
+My other brother Flash is so full of life….And we always had the gardens.
 I loved to walk in them....”
 Escape to them every time it happened....